Freelunch-AI/docs/design_notes.md

                                             1. Hardware independent (Interpreted) code: interpreted language library (e.g., python library)
                                             2. Hardware dependent (Compiled) code: .so library for some target hardware.
                                     2. Other model-related artifacts
-                                        1. Prompt function/engine (if LLM-based): python function that receives as input the user query and outputs the final prompt
+                                        1. Prompt function/engine (if LLM-based): python function that receives as input the user query and outputs the final prompt and alternatives prompts (e.g., chanign order of lists, using synonyms, etc)
                                         2. Prediction filter: prediction filter file (defines computation on how to filter the prediction of a specific models)
                                     3. Lifecyle data:
                                         1. Only for prompts & filters: